 Understanding the Volume Profile

-Okay first of you can see the top of the profile and the low, which represent the high and the low of that price.
-On every volume profile, there are 2 colors and as you can see on my configuration we have the grey area and the blue area.
-What grey represents is that there is where roughly 70% of all the trades are happening, and for the blue parts there’s where the other 30% has taken place.
+Okay, first of you can see the top of the profile and the low, representing the high and the low of that price.
+On every volume profile, there are 2 colors, and as you can see on my configuration, we have the grey area and the blue area.
+What grey represents is that roughly 70% of all the trades are happening, and for the blue parts, there’s where the other 30% has taken place.

-There’s a thick pink line that is present on all the profiles as you can see from the picture above and it’s called the point of control or POC.
-What it tells us is which is the most popular price where the most buys and sell happen.
-As you may have noticed there’s also a thin line going through all the profiles and is known as the V WHAP or Volume Weighted Average Price.
-This tells us what’s the average price of the entire buying and selling is on any given time or profile setting.
+There’s a thick pink line present on all the profiles, as you can see from the picture above, and that’s the point of control or POC.
+What it tells us is which is the most popular price where the most buys and sells happen.
+As you may have noticed, there’s also a thin line going through all the profiles known as the V WHAP or Volume Weighted Average Price.
+This tells us the average price of the entire buying and selling at any given time or profile setting.

 How to Use the Volume Profile for Mean Reversion Type Trading

 What we are trying to do here is to look to play the extremes of this profile back to the middle but back to the other end of the extreme, so we’re looking to play the value area.
-Let’s look back at the opening of the market, within the first minutes there we can immediately spot an opening day high (O.R High) and an opening day low (O.R Low) and we can understand what type of day this is going to be.
+Let’s look back at the market’s opening, within the first minutes there, we can immediately spot an opening day high (O.R High) and an opening day low (O.R Low), and we can understand what type of day this is going to be.
 Illustrated by the picture below.

 Okay, so what we need to do next is to wait for the price to come in the value zone and then purchase.
-You have to be patient with this step since it’s really important and you have to buy at the first moment the price comes to the value zone which for this example is somewhere near 62.33.
-Now let’s fast forward this day and look at the trading results at a later time on the same day.
+You have to be patient with this step since it’s essential, and you have to buy at the first moment the price comes to the value zone, which for this example is somewhere near 62.33.
+Now let’s fast forward this day and look at the trading results later on the same day.

-As we predicted the price did indeed go to the other side of the value block and that’s where you should have sold and made a profit.
+As predicted, the price did indeed go to the other side of the value block, and that’s where you should have sold and made a profit.
 Now you can flip the script if you want and do the same in reverse.
-This is a really great way to trade and it can bring you a lot of profits but don’t run half-cocked with this information because it’s not as simple as buying the low of a volume profile and selling the high.
-The first hour of the day, for example, is bad for trading since the profile is still developing and realistically you want to start trading where there has been development so that you have more information.
+This is a really great way to trade, and it can bring you a lot of profits but don’t run half-cocked with this information because it’s not as simple as buying the low of a volume profile and selling the high.
+The first hour of the day, for example, is bad for trading since the profile is still developing, and realistically you want to start trading where there has been developed so that you have more information.

-Like I said before there are a lot of things to consider and calculate before starting to trade.
-You need to know what kind of day is by doing the opening range lines, if we are trending in a certain way then you can’t trade using the mean reversion strategy.
-This and a lot of other factors are going to influence how you trade for a specific date but the Volume Profile will help you drastically.
+Like I said before, there are many things to consider and calculate before starting to trade.
+You need to know what kind of day it is by doing the opening range lines, if we are trending in a certain way, you can’t trade using the mean reversion strategy.
+This and many other factors will influence how you trade for a specific date, but the Volume Profile will help you drastically.

-I have enrolled in a lot of courses before and some of them were only the topic of volume profile, and in the end, I managed to understand it well enough.
-This information is not something that gets shown to a lot of people for free so I hope that you have understood something here and if you want you can enroll in a course with me for more advanced methods on trading with Volume Profile.
+I have enrolled in many courses before, and some were only the topic of volume profile, and in the end, I managed to understand it well enough.
+This information is not available to many people for free, so I hope you have understood something here.
+If you want, you can enroll in a course with me for more advanced methods on trading with Volume Profile.